-Winthrop Rockefeller founded the Museum of Automobiles, opening on October 18th of 1964.
+Winthrop Rockefeller founded the Museum of Automobiles, opening on October 18th of 1964, just a few years before he passed away in 1973.
 Fans of the late Governor will be delighted to see his 1951 Cadillac that he drove to Arkansas in 1953 when he made the state his home; his 1914 Cretor's popcorn wagon; and his 1967 Cadillac with a sterling-silver Santa Gertrudis hood ornament.

-Join us any day of the year (except Christmas) between 10:00am and 5:00pm for a tour through a part of America's automotive history!
+Join us any day of the year (except Christmas Day) between 10:00am and 5:00pm for a tour through a part of America's automotive history!

 © 2020 The Museum of Automobiles, All rights reserved.

 The Museum of Automobiles is a non-profit 501(C)(3) organization.

 All content on this site is copyrighted and may not be reproduced without expressed written consent.